sangupta/dry-redis/README.md

 ---------------

 * Geo algorithms currently use a brute-force method, a O(n) search and thus will be slower than `Redis`
-* Geo methods use `haversine` method to compute distance between two points
+* Geo methods use `haversine` method to compute distance between two points but return a slightly different distance than Redis
 * HyperLogLog implementation uses https://github.com/addthis/stream-lib libraries implementation and may thus slightly differ from `Redis`

 TODO